The Complete Guide to ESG Investing

 Employee satisfaction correlates with better shareholder returns.
 For example, when Walmart raised entry-level wages, employee productivity increased, and turnover dropped.
 A study by Harvard Business School Professor George Serafeim and State Street showed that companies that treated their employees and supply chains well when coronavirus hit saw better returns than industry peers.

-Further, customers increasingly care about company culture, sustainability, privacy, and human rights records.
+Besides, customers increasingly care about company culture, sustainability, privacy, and human rights records.
+More consumer businesses are choosing to become B Corps, balancing profit and purpose.
 A McKinsey study found that over 70% of consumers will pay up to “go green.”
 Any discrimination against customers or employees can lead to bad publicity or high employee turnover.

 ESG reduces governance risks